Relational Boundaries with Karin Spitfire

 The study, practice, and teaching of Body-Mind Centering® often involves a group setting, and includes invitations to explore material in partnerships and small groups using movement, touch, and other relational modalities.

-In this workshop series with Karin Spitfire, we will draw on BMC® principles and concepts to explore questions about relational boundaries that can arise in the studio, classroom, treatment room, and all aspects of life.
+In this course with Karin Spitfire, we will draw on BMC® principles and concepts to explore questions about relational boundaries that can arise in the studio, classroom, treatment room, and all aspects of life.

 This series is eligible for Continuing Education credit for BMCA Professional members.